 The most important decision you make as a business owner, whether starting a new business, purchasing a business, or reviewing a current business entity, is choosing the legal structure that will protect your personal assets.
 There are three to consider.

-Doing Business As (DBA):
+Doing Business As (DBA)

 This option is simply filing a fictitious name registration for your business with the Missouri Secretary of State’s office.
 The biggest drawback to operating as a DBA is that there is no distinction between your personal assets and your business assets.
 Simply put, if sued in the course of your operations, you stand to lose your personal as well as your business assets.

-Limited Liability Company (LLC):
+Limited Liability Company (LLC)

 Generally, forming an LLC is a good fit for many small businesses.
 However, a conversation with your attorney is a good idea.
 Don’t think you’re too small to take this important step.
 You shouldn’t wait until you’re a certain size, have a certain amount of revenue, or begin hiring employees.
 I also urge clients to consult with their accountant before creating any business entity due to the individual tax implications involved.